 We were a bit obsessed with the story, The Three Billy Goats Gruff, for several months.
 It still remains one of our most favorite stories to retell to each other.
-Below you will find some of the best activities to compliment the book.
+Below you will find some of the best book activities to complement the story.

 I have organized the ideas into a week long unit study of the book.
 Or, you can just pick and choose the activities that interest you.
 The activities are great for preschoolers or kindergarteners.
 You could also adapt for other ages too.
 All of the ideas listed are hands-on activities.
 Let’s get trip trapping!